[mc4wp_form id="5389"]

 Emergency Powers

-State laws and document restrictions designed to ensure owner access to information and input in the decisionmaking process previously impeded disaster recovery for condominium associations.
+State laws and document restrictions designed to ensure owner access to information and input in the decision-making process previously impeded disaster recovery for condominium associations.
 Fortunately, the Condominium Act and the statutes for homeowner associations and cooperatives have been changed to provide emergency powers.
-Check with your counsel to better understand these statutes.
+(For a more detailed examination, please refer to the section ASSOCIATION EMERGENCY POWERS)

 Even with the acquisition of emergency powers, your association’s governing documents should be reviewed and amended to remove any unnecessary barriers to recovery.